wmorota/cats-and-dawgs-weather/README.md

 # cats-and-dawgs-weather
-Cats and Dawgs is a responsive location-based weather application that allows users to check the weather forecast within their current area along with the hourly and daily forecasts.
+Cats and Dawgs is a responsive location-based weather application that allows users to check the weather forecast within their current area along with hourly and daily forecasts.

 Users can also search and check on the real-time weather forecasts on different cities around the world.